Open Accessibility Menu

 No. We can get your verbal or written consent to see the student without you present.
 When a student visits the center without a parent, the health center staff will ordinarily attempt to inform the parent/guardian and explain the reason for the visit and which services were provided.
 For most services we need parental consent.
 By law minors can consent to certain services without their parents’ approval, including treatment for sexually transmitted infections, HIV testing, and birth control.

-Does the Bronco Clinic eliminate the need for the school nurses & school counselors?
+Do these clinics eliminate the need for the school nurses & school counselors?

 School nurses and counselors are vitally important to comprehensive health care for students and we appreciate all that they do for students.